Housing benefit: Dealing with changes

-Payments are usually suspended because the council think:
+Payments can be suspended if the council think:

 - a change in circumstances affects your claim

-Your council will write to you if they suspend your housing benefit claim and explain the reason for it.
-They may ask you to provide additional information or evidence.
+The council must write to you and explain their reasons if they suspend your claim.
+They may ask for additional information or evidence.

-Payments will be backdated to the date they were suspended.
+- be backdated to the date they were suspended

 When the council can end your claim